Development of an anti-Compton veto for HPGe detectors operated in liquid argon using Silicon Photo-Multipliers: Experimental setup

 Another important property of the setup is that the fibers are inside an optical cavity and the light that is not absorbed in the fiber will be reflected back and forth many times.
 The intensity that is finally absorbed in the fiber will be proportional to $\frac{S}{1-(1-S)R}$, where $S$ is the ratio of the fiber surface to the reflector surface and $R$=0.95 is the reflectivity of the VM2000 foil taken from \cite{vm2000}.

-Following \cite{McKinsey} the photo electron yield can be calculated with the formula;
+Following \cite{McKinsey} the photo electron (p.e.) yield can be calculated as;

-Where Y = 40000 number of primary photons per MeV deposited energy, $E_{tr}$ = 0.073 is the trapping efficiency of the square multiclad fiber \cite{bicron}, PDE = Photon Detection Efficiency of the SiPM, taken to be 0.25 at 500 nm (see \cite{Eckert}), $E_{F}$ = fluor efficiency, the probability that a 128 nm photon is converted to 500 nm.
+where Y = 40000 is the number of primary photons per MeV deposited energy, $E_{tr}$ = 0.073 is the trapping efficiency of the square multiclad fiber \cite{bicron}, PDE = Photon Detection Efficiency of the MPPC, taken to be 0.25 at 500 nm (see \cite{Eckert}) and $E_{F}$ = fluor efficiency, the mean number of 500 nm photons produced by a 128 nm photon.
 We assume that $E_{F}$ is limited only by the absorption spectrum of the fiber (0.5 assumed).

 The formula was evaluated for the geometry of our setup.
 The light yield will depend on the number of fibers used for the same total length.
 Because of the limitations imposed by the number of feedthroughs and electronic channels we used six fibers with a SiPM on each end.
-If we plot the estimated light yield as a function of fiber length (Fig.\ref{fig:yield_est}) one can see that there is a clear maximum between 2 and 3 meters.
+In the estimated light yield as a function of fiber length (Fig.\ref{fig:yield_est}) there is a clear maximum between 2 and 3 meters.
 For this reason we chose to use 2.5 m long fibers.
+Based on this rough estimation in the experiment we expected to see about 400 p.e./MeV.